Local Field Trip

 Goblygiadau o ran adnoddau ar gyfer myfyrwyr

 Students will need to have sturdy walking boots/wellingtons and adequate cold and wet weather gear.
 Students will be required to bring their own packed lunches.
+Students will need adequate computing resources to communicate with the module staff & classmates, to research natural history, to process data and to word process reports.
+Students should be aware the course normally takes place during student holidays.

 Currently under the BSX2025 reading lists as 'Local Field Courses' - will be transferred to this module when list is made available via library.